ryanwevans/a-peek-behind-the-link-v-000/README.md

 1. Tags classify the type of data
 2. Attributes describe the specific occurrence of an HTML element

+Referring back to our original "Socrates" example.

+1. Universal addresses are called URL (Uniform Resource Locator).
+We specify the pointed-to resource's address (URL) in an attribute called the `href` within the markup tag `<a>`
+2. `<a>` "wraps" the "trigger" word "Socrates" and denotes the ending of the "wrapping" with its closing tag `</a>`.

 [TBL]: https://en.wikipedia.org/wiki/Tim_Berners-Lee
 [search-result]: https://curriculum-content.s3.amazonaws.com/web-development/how-to-define-a-link-with-html.jpeg